isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-09-25-post-Soil Amendments.md

 	<li><input type="checkbox" id="accordion2">
 		<label for="accordion2">Coco Fiber</label><div>
 		<img title="Coco fibre is made from shredding coconut husks, and can be mixed into soil or used as mulch.
 Photo by Jacqueline Chua" src="/images/Horti%20techniques/Mulch_JacChua%20(1).jpg">
 		<p><b>Coco fibre</b> is also made from coconut husks, but the material is not ground down as finely and still looks like clumps of rough hair or chips.
 Coco fibre can also be directly mixed in with soil, but it is much chunkier and will not mix as readily as coco coir.
-Coco fibre is usually used as a lining for pots, or as a mulch.
-It can also be used as an alternative to sphagnum moss.</p>
+Coco fibre is usually used as a lining for pots, or as a <a href="/page-index/horticulture-techniques/mulching/">mulch</a>.</p>
 	</div></li>
 	<li><input type="checkbox" id="accordion3">
 		<label for="accordion3">Mature Compost</label><div>
 		<img title="Compost is made from decomposed organic matter.
 Photo by Jacqueline Chua" src="/images/Horti%20techniques/Compost_Jacchua.jpg">
 		<p><b>Mature compost</b> is one of the most readily available soil amendments as it can be <a href="/page-index/horticulture-techniques/composting/">made at home or in the garden</a>, or bought from nurseries.
 Mature compost should have a soft, fine texture and smell earthy.
 Compost with large chunks of rotting matter that smells unpleasant is immature, and not ready for use.
-It is important to use mature compost that is no longer decomposing as actively rotting material in immature compost can lock up nitrogen, which will stunt plant growth.
-Mature compost will have trace amounts of nutrients, which can also give a bit of a boost to your plants.</p>
+It is important to use mature compost that is no longer decomposing as actively rotting material in immature compost can lock up nitrogen, which will stunt plant growth. </p>
 			</div></li>
 	<li><input type="checkbox" id="accordion4">
 		<label for="accordion4">Burnt Rice Husks</label><div>